Damon Runyon: Film

+Radio

-RadioThe Damon Runyon Theater radio series dramatized 52 of Runyon's short stories in weekly broadcasts running from October 1948 to September 1949 (with reruns until 1951).Goldin, David J. (2012).
-"The Damon Runyon Theatre", radioGOLDINdex database.
-Retrieved March 9, 2012.
+The Damon Runyon Theater radio series dramatized 52 of Runyon's short stories in weekly broadcasts running from October 1948 to September 1949 (with reruns until 1951).
 The series was produced by Alan Ladd's Mayfair Transcription Company for syndication to local radio stations.
 John Brown played the character "Broadway", who doubled as host and narrator.
 The cast also comprised Alan Reed, Luis Van Rooten, Joseph Du Val, Gerald Mohr, Frank Lovejoy, Herb Vigran, Sheldon Leonard, William Conrad, Jeff Chandler, Lionel Stander, Sidney Miller, Olive Deering and Joe De Santis.
 Pat O'Brien was initially engaged for the role of "Broadway".
 The original stories were adapted for the radio by Russell Hughes.

 "Broadway's New York had a crisis each week, though the streets had a rose-tinged aura", wrote radio historian John Dunning.
 "The sad shows then were all the sadder; plays like For a Pal had a special poignance.
 The bulk of Runyon's work had been untapped by radio, and the well was deep."

+Television

-TelevisionDamon Runyon Theatre aired on CBS-TV from 1955 to 1956.
+Damon Runyon Theatre aired on CBS-TV from 1955 to 1956.

-Mike McShane told Runyon stories as monologues on British TV in 1994, and an accompanying book was released, both titled Broadway Stories.Three Wise Guys was a 2005 TV movie.
+Mike McShane told Runyon stories as monologues on British TV in 1994, and an accompanying book was released, both titled Broadway Stories.

+Three Wise Guys was a 2005 TV movie.